koikelab-team/MonoEye-Dataset/README.md

 This repository is for the dataset of ["MonoEye: Multimodal Human Motion Capture System Using A Single Ultra-Wide Fisheye Camera"](https://dl.acm.org/doi/abs/10.1145/3379337.3415856) (UIST 2020).

 ## Download Dataset [MacOS and Linux]
+You need around 600GB of storage to download the dataset contains compressed and decompressed files.
 Make sure wget is installed:
 ```
 # on Mac OS